HerrDoctorPep/upload/readme.md

 docker compose up
 ```
 Environment variables are picked up from the `.env` to ensure access to Azure blob storage.
 To open the test-app visit: `localhost:5000`.

+## Status and to do's

+Upload to blob works in test container (develop branch).
+Still to be deployed to production.

+### Need smoother user experience in the app
+- [ ] Status updates while the process runs
+- [ ] Download links for transcript and summary

+### Need version for interviews
+- [ ] Solve for context window overshoot of transcript
+- [ ] Transcription solution for multiple voices